nctsiridis/hii/README.md

 # Hii (C Library)

-Hii (HashIntInt) Light weight hashmap implementation in C which exclusively maps int32 -> int32.
+Hii is a light weight hashmap implementation in C which exclusively maps int32 -> int32.